laravel-liberu/documentation/docs/backend/core.md

 #### Configuration

 The package comes with several configuration files, the most important ones presented below.
-Note that if using Enso, these files are published in the local project configuration folder and, if necessary, should be customized locally.
+Note that if using Liberu, these files are published in the local project configuration folder and, if necessary, should be customized locally.

 #### General configuration

 Various configuration options are available in the `config` file on the `liberu.config` configuration 'path', with the following keys:
-- `version`, string, current Enso version.
-Should be kept up to date when performing Enso updates on new releases
+- `version`, string, current Liberu version.
+Should be kept up to date when performing Liberu updates on new releases
 - `ownerCompanyId`, integer, default `1`, the id of the Application owner/client's Company
 - `showQuote`, boolean, default `true`, show the quote page after login